GVancauwenberghe/gvancauwenberghe.github.io/_pages/expert.md

 * CENTRIC – Centre of Excellence in Territorial management and Cadastre (European Commission – Horizon 2020 Teaming) - Senior GI Expert
 * SmeSpire - A European Community of SMEs built on Environmental Digital Content and Languages (2012-2014)

+Most of the projects mentioned cut across multiple areas of expertise.
+Detailed descriptions of these projects can be accessed via [Projects](https://gvancauwenberghe.github.io/projects).